 The study follows previous recognition and protection of the area through the Melbourne Planning Scheme via Design and Development Overlays, which apply height limits to buildings adjoining these laneways and existing individual Heritage Overlays.
 These existing planning controls have helped protect and reinforce the unique characteristics that make the area significant.

 A Directions Hearing was held on 12 June 2018 at Planning Panels Victoria in relation to Amendment C271.
-The Hearing will commence at 10am on Wednesday 25 July 2018.
+The Hearing commenced at 10am on Wednesday 25 July 2018.

 All documents supplied to the Panel before the Directions Hearing are available in the document directory.

 All submissions received by the Planning Authority have been referred to the Panel.
 A comprehensive summary of all submissions is available at Attachment 2 (pg 3 of 511) of the C271 Report to the Future Melbourne Committee of 15 May 2018.
 A hardcopy of original Submissions is available at Council.

 As directed by the Panel, the Council’s Part A submission to Amendment C271 and the expert witness statements are available:

 - 287-289 Elizabeth Street – Peter Barrett

 - 372-378 Little Bourke Street – Robyn Riddett

 - 392-406 Bourke Street – Bryce Raworth